-The first quarter of 2017 was the initial pilot launch of The TULSA-PRO® system after receiving CE Certificate of Conformity from its notified body in the European Union.
+The initial pilot launch of The TULSA-PRO® system after receiving CE Certificate of Conformity from its notified body in the European Union commenced in 2017.

 The third quarter of 2017 was impacted by the Sonalleve® acquisition that took place on July 31, 2017.